-Co-Presidents serve as voting student representatives to the Global Education Committee, a faculty standing committee of the Arts and Sciences Council that approves and reviews student petitions and new Study Abroad programs and sets Global Education policy.
-The co-presidents also plan and run group meetings and work closely with the Ambassadors, the Global Education Office, and students interested in study abroad/away to put on presentations for prospective students and facilitate global education on campus.
+Co-Presidents plan and run Executive Board meetings and work closely with the Ambassadors, the Global Education Office, and students interested in study abroad/away to put on presentations for prospective students and facilitate global education on campus.

-Executive Board members participate in at least two Global Education related events per semester and supervise a group of Ambassadors in planning their own event or activity to promote study away.
+Executive Board members participate in at least two Global Education related events per semester and supervise Ambassadors in planning their own event or activity to promote study away.

-Ambassadors answer prospective student questions and work with an executive board member to plan and participate in one event per year that promotes study away.
+Ambassadors answer prospective student questions and work with the Executive Board to plan and participate in one event per year that promotes study away.
 View the Study Away Ambassador Directory.

 Apply for a position

 - The Executive Board application opens in March for the following school year.
 If you're interested in joining, email Abby Grubbs, GESC advisor.